t-jor/t-jor/README.md

 ### 📥 1) Data Loading & Integration (EL)

-This is where raw operational data turns into structured, analysis-ready datasets.
+This is where raw operational data becomes structured and ready for analysis.
 Using **Fivetran**, I built automated ingestion pipelines that feed directly into cloud warehouses.

 **Example:**
-[Ecom - Cohort Retention](https://github.com/t-jor/cohort-retention-analytics) – ingestion of transactional e-commerce data for retention modeling.
+[Ecom - Cohort Retention](https://github.com/t-jor/cohort-retention-analytics) – ingestion of transactional e-commerce data for retention modeling

 ---